WrightStuffNJ/WrightStuffNJ/README.md

 ## Dependencies
 - External 3rd party NPOs will need functional website and/or customer service phone line
-- Candidates will need access to a web enabled device

 ## Data Analytics
 ?